BWV-147/master-alterego/README.md

 ## Usage
 - clone this repository and activate virtual environment, e.g. `venv`, `conda`.
-Use `pip` to install require libraries.
+Use `pip` to install required libraries.
     ```Shell
     pip install -r requirements.txt
     ```

-- `python main.py --gen-config` to generate default config file.
+- `python main.py --gen-config` to generate default config file at `data/config.json`.
-- edit config file, default config file will be saved at `data/config.json` once run.
+- edit config file.
 See Configuration part for details.
 - capture desired template screenshots of running app to `img/` folder.
 Frequently used templates are listed in `template.py`.
 - `python main.py` to start battles.
 Append `-h` for arguments help.